 What are the important Integration Testing approaches businesses should know?

 It is classified into different testing approaches, some of them are:

 In this approach, almost all of the units or major units are combined together to perform integration testing in one attempt.
-Usually, this method is practiced when teams have entire software in their bundle.
+Usually, this method is practised when teams have entire software in their bundle.

-In this testing approach, a minimum of two modules that are logically related are tested.
+In this testing approach, a minimum of two modules that are logically related is tested.
 Then, the related modules are summed up to perform testing and achieve proper functioning.
 This process is continued until the modules are addressed and tested.